Karl Felix Wolff: Life

-Karl Felix Wolff' was born in Karlstadt (now Karlovac), Croatia on 21 May 1879.
+Karl Felix Wolff was born on 21 May 1879 in Karlstadt, Austria-Hungary (present-day, Karlovac, Croatia).
 His father was an Austrian officer and his mother was Lucilla von Busetti, from the Non Valley.

 When he was a child his family moved to Bolzano, South Tyrol, where he heard local Ladinian legends from his nanny during a lengthy illness.

 Wolff became a journalist and author, but spent much time travelling through the Dolomites asking the people he met, especially the old, if they could recall the local legends, which he recorded in his notebook, and later published.

 He proposed that the Ladinian population of the Dolomite valleys had once had a matriarchal society.
 He discovered the saga of the Kingdom of Fanes by piecing together the fragments of legend that he had collected with his friend Hugo von Rossi.
 Since he had not received a university education, for a long time his stories were attacked as his own inventions.

 He was only recognized towards the end of his long life.

 Wolff was a pan-German nationalist, and thought that Germans were the original Indo-German people.

 During World War I (1914–18) he published articles in the Alldeutsche Blätter in which he called the Italians and French representatives of the African and Asiatic races, who had the audacity to attack the European Germans.

 In 1918 he wrote, "The next bimillenium will be the age of the Germans, for German history is just repeating Indo-German history, and the world is about to become German in the same way it once became Indo-German.

 Some of the articles were so extreme that they were translated and published by the French propagandists.

-Karl Felix Wolff' died on 25 November 1966 in Bolzano.
+Karl Felix Wolff died on 25 November 1966 in Bolzano.